ShayNehmad/make-git-better/README.md

 >
 > ---
 >
 > Sam.
 Thought I lost you there for a second.
 Good job so far, but we don't have much time to waste.
-CLU is talking about ENCOM's secondary login script (under `ENCOM/2fa.py`).
+CLU is talking about ENCOM's secondary login script (under `ENCOM/twofa/twofa.py`).
+It's executed by the main login script - they've updated it, it needs a password now.
+So read the new `ENCOM/login.py` script the two FA script and see what needs to be done.
 >
 > You know what to do.
 Good luck.

-NOTE: _Remember, to solve this you need to use only git commands, don't edit scripts manually._
+NOTE: _Remember, to solve this you need to use only git commands and GitHub pull requests.
+You shouldn't edit scripts manually unless you are solving a merge conflict._

+NOTE #2: _Remember - TravisCI will give you the next flag._

 ## License